 - You may need expert witnesses.
 Expert witnesses such as accident reconstruction specialists, doctors, and economists may be important to your claim.
 Depending on their expertise, these witnesses can help you prove what caused your crash or the value of your injuries.

 - You may need an attorney.
 An attorney can make sure that all of your rights are protected and that everything is filed correctly and in a timely manner with the court so that you can get the recovery that you deserve.
 Additionally, an attorney can represent you in settlement negotiations with an insurance company or defendant.

 - You may be able to settle your claim.
 The insurance company may be willing to settle your claim with you if you present compelling evidence.
 Be aware, however, that the insurance company’s goal is to maximize its profits by paying you as little as possible.
 Once you accept a settlement, it is binding and will most likely prevent you from recovering additional damages in the future.

 - You should know how to deal with insurance adjusters as soon as possible.
 Anything that you say to an insurance adjuster can be misconstrued and used against you.
 Accordingly, it is important to let your attorney talk with the insurance adjusters on your behalf.

 Your lawsuit will officially begin when you file a complaint in court.
 After that, the defendant will have the opportunity to file an answer; then, both parties can engage in discovery and file relevant motions.
 This may happen while you are continuing settlement negotiations with the defendant’s insurance company.

 Without filing a case, you may never see a fair recovery.
-Accordingly, we encourage you to learn more about your rights by scheduling a meeting us in our Cedar Rapids, Des Moines, or Quad Cities office.
+Accordingly, we encourage you to learn more about your rights by scheduling a meeting us in our Cedar Rapids, Des Moines, or Davenport office.
 Contact us online or call us directly at 800.800.5678 today.
-Our experienced truck accident lawyers will answer your questions so that you know what to expect moving forward.
+Our experienced Iowa truck accident lawyers will answer your questions so that you know what to expect moving forward.